coecms/clef/docs/training4.rst

 You can of course do the same query for CMIP5, in that case you can omit *project* when calling the function since its default value is ‘CMIP5’.
-Another default option is *local=True*, this says the function to perfom this query directly on MAS if you want you can perform the same query on the ESGF database, so you can see what has been published.::
+Another default option is *local=True*, this says the function to perfom this query directly on the local database if you want you can perform the same query on the ESGF database, so you can see what has been published.::

     constraints = {'variable': ['tasmin','tasmax'], 'cmor_table': ['Amon'], 'experiment': ['historical','rcp26', 'rcp85']}